Trump says U.S. could tax French wine in retaliation for digital tax

 Other EU countries, including Austria, Britain, Spain and Italy, have also announced plans for their own digital taxes.

-They say a levy is needed because big, multinational internet companies such as Facebook (FB.O) and Amazon (AMZN.O) are currently able to book profits in low-tax countries like Ireland, no matter where the revenue originates.
+They say a levy is needed because big, multinational internet companies such as Facebook and Amazon are currently able to book profits in low-tax countries like Ireland, no matter where the revenue originates.
 Political pressure to respond has been growing as local retailers on main streets and online have been disadvantaged.

 The U.S. Chamber of Commerce said the tax “targets U.S. firms almost exclusively and largely spares French companies.
 We have repeatedly urged European governments to address this issue multilaterally in negotiations at the OECD.”